ipab-rad/saifer-surgery/src/saif_devices/README.md

 # Devices

-This folder contains robot, device drivers and sensor software.
+This folder contains robot, device drivers and software for devices attached to robots.